 Squalane is a plant-based compound.
 It comes from squalene, a very similar but slightly different version of the compound which is naturally produced by our bodies.
 In fact, it’s a major component of the lipids found on the surface of your skin.
 This substance is known for locking in hydration by creating a protective barrier on the skin’s surface.
 For this reason, squalane is used as an ingredient by many cosmetic companies in products that are made to hydrate the skin and lock in moisture.
 When combined with additional, super effective, ingredients, squalane helps deliver all that good stuff deep into the skin and then holds it in so nothing is lost.
 This is especially helpful if environmental factors, like a sunburn or simply a naturally dry skin-type, tend to cause your skin to lose moisture.

-On the surface, it’s just a minor spelling difference some people may not even notice right away, but the two ingredients are definitely not one in the same!
+On the surface, these ingredients look like they’re just a minor spelling difference away, but they are definitely not one in the same!
 To put it simply, one can come from animals and the other is sourced from plants.